midwest-manuscripts/peripheralmss/documentation/metadata-guide.md

 ### Descriptive date

 Part of a century, a century, or a range of years larger than a century, or single approximate year for a manuscript described as “Circa” with a single year; if the item has parts with disparate creation dates, multiple dates may be described narratively together here (e.g., “12th century and 15th century”).
 Complete descriptions will include both a **Descriptive date** and an **Origin** in Events.
+For documents with a specific date, the date should be recorded day-month-year, eg. "20 May 1499."

 ### Place of Origin